Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 Using your Brakes

-Always ride with a safe distance between you and other vehicles or objects; use your brakes.
-Adjust speed, braking distances, and braking force based on the conditions in which you ride.
+Always ride with a safe distance between you and other vehicles or objects.
+Use your brakes.
+Adjust speed, braking distances, and braking force based on the conditions you ride in.

 Apply pressure to both brakes at the same time.
-Overuse or incorrect use of a front brake could cause the rear wheel to lift from the ground which can cause an accident (Fig 6).
+Overuse or incorrect use of a front brake could cause the rear wheel to lift from the ground which can cause an accident (Fig. 8).

 Many models of modern brakes are very powerful; they are made to stop a bicycle in wet or muddy conditions.
 If you think your brakes are too powerful, transport your bicycle to your dealer for adjustment or replacement of the brake system.

-Note: In most countries around the world, including the U.S.A., the left brake lever operates the front brake, and the rear brake lever operates the rear brake (note: bicycles manufactured for the United Kingdom and some other countries switch these and the left brake lever operates the rear brake and the right brake lever operates the front brake).
+Note: In most countries around the world, including the U.S.A., France, and Germany, the left brake lever operates the front brake, and the right brake lever operates the rear brake (note: bicycles manufactured for the United Kingdom and some other countries switch these and the left brake lever operates the rear brake and the right brake lever operates the front brake).

 Changing Gears Correctly